 JV looked on as Pa Gregory placed the coin in the centre of his open left palm and closed his thin eyelids.
 For those ten or fifteen seconds, Pa Gregory’s hands and jaw were still, and when he finally opened his eyes, he looked directly at JV.

 “Come.
 Come here, boy.
 Come let me see you.”

 The tone caught JV by surprise.
 It was not a barked order but an invitation.
 An invitation with an unsettling hint of awe attached.
 Granny B gave him a reassuring nod.
-He stepped toward Pa Gregory who leaned even closer and began taking in his every detail: his big eyes, dark-brown irises, and long lashes; high cheekbones and round chin; low afro with its unfortunate zug on the right side; and his height that was just below average for a twelve-year-old.
+He stepped toward Pa Gregory who almost immediately leaned even closer and began taking in his every detail: JV’s big eyes, dark-brown irises, and long lashes; high cheekbones and round chin; low afro with its unfortunate zug on the right side; and his height that was just below average for a twelve-year-old.
 JV squirmed, imagining that this was how his coin would have felt under Pa Gregory’s intense scrutiny if it had feelings.